 1/10

-We are inspired by the beauty and diversity of the world we live in, and by the people and cultures that make it so unique.
-Our goal is to share these experiences as we travel the world in our Oyster 595.
+We are inspired by the beauty and diversity of the world we live in, as well as the people and cultures that make it so unique.
+Our goal is to share these sailing adventures as we travel the world in our bluewater cruiser, the Oyster 595, a true reflection of Oyster yachts' craftsmanship.

-The Salon is designed for comfort, with multiple settees, a table for eating or working (which can become a day bed), and walnut walls and flooring.
-Of course there are the seascape windows, which will be underwater when the boat heels.
+The Salon on this bluewater cruiser is designed for comfort, featuring multiple settees, a versatile table for eating or working (which can also serve as a day bed), and elegant walnut walls and flooring.
+Of course, there are the stunning seascape windows, which will be underwater when the boat heels during your sailing adventures on Oyster yachts.

-The new carbon hardtop solar bimini redefines Oyster Yachts’ cockpit and helms position.
-Its sleek, integrated structure provides permanent shelter for both guests and helmsman from sun and weather, without compromising visibility or performance.
-At the same time, it harnesses solar energy to charge the lithium ion battery bank, extending silent running capability and enhancing onboard efficiency for long range cruising.
+The new carbon hardtop solar bimini redefines the cockpit and helms position of Oyster Yachts, making it a perfect choice for bluewater cruisers.
+Its sleek, integrated structure provides permanent shelter for both guests and the helmsman from sun and weather, without compromising visibility or performance.
+Additionally, it harnesses solar energy to charge the lithium ion battery bank, extending silent running capability and enhancing onboard efficiency for sailing adventures and long-range cruising.

 1/6